 Proposed Policy / Policy Update:

 Under the current withdrawal policy students can withdraw from a total of 18 units (e.g. six 3-unit courses).
-Two aspects of the policy warrant review.

-The first is regarding students who are returning to complete a second bachelor’s degree.
 The count for the 18-unit limit of W grades should be reset to zero for UA alum who return to pursue a second degree.

-The second aspect for review concerns the 18-unit limit.

-W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 18 units 6 courses during the student’s undergraduate career degree program.
-The 18-unit 6 course maximum applies to all courses dropped with a W grade.
+W Grade Unit Maximum: The number of undergraduate course withdrawals (drops) cannot exceed 18 units during the student’s undergraduate career; the 18-unit limit will be reset once a student completes a bachelor’s degree at the University and begins a Second Bachelor’s Degree (does not apply to concurrent degrees).
+The 18-unit maximum applies to all courses dropped with a W grade.
 The W grade is awarded for all withdrawals between the first and final withdrawal deadlines – from the third week through the thirteenth week of a regular semester (including those awarded for administrative drops or for approved Late Change Petitions).

 Rationale: